-- Only qualified and trained operators with no physical, mental, or sensory disabilities shall operate this vehicle or any of its components. - No passengers are allowed to be transported in the cargo area of the vehicle. - · No occupants other than the operator are allowed on this vehicle. - Before operating this vehicle, perform all Daily and Pre-operation checks as defined in the Vehicle Maintenance section. - · Confirm proper operation of all vehicle controls before operating the vehicle. - · Wear closed toe low heel shoes when operating the vehicle. - · No reckless driving. - Do not operate a motor vehicle while under the influence of alcohol or any drug that may impair your ability to drive. - Keep all body parts (head, arms, legs) inside this vehicle while it is moving. - The operator shall remain on the operator platform in the approved operator position while the vehicle is in motion. - · Do not exit the vehicle until the vehicle has come to a complete stop. - · If equipped with a ladder, the ladders shall not be occupied while the vehicle is in motion. - · Do not transport small children.
-This vehicle is not designed to accommodate child seats. - Do not leave children unattended in the vehicle. - · Keep a clear view ahead at all times. - · Keep the vehicle under control at all times. - Observe all traffic regulations and speed limits. - The vehicle shall be equipped with head and tail lights if operated at night.
+- Only qualified and trained operators with no physical, mental, or sensory disabilities shall operate this vehicle or any of its components.. - Before operating this vehicle, perform all Daily and Pre-operation checks as defined in the Vehicle Maintenance section. - Confirm proper operation of all vehicle controls before operating the vehicle. - · Wear closed toe low heel shoes when operating the vehicle. - · No reckless driving. - Do not operate a motor vehicle while under the influence of alcohol or any drug that may impair your ability to drive. - · Keep all body parts (head, arms, legs) inside this vehicle while it is moving. - All occupants shall remain seated while the vehicle is in motion, one passenger per seating position.
+No passengers are allowed to be transported in the cargo area of the vehicle. - The operator shall confirm that all passengers are physically able to secure themselves while being transported in this vehicle. - Occupants shall not exit the vehicle until the vehicle has come to a complete stop. - · Do not transport small children.
+This vehicle is not designed to accommodate child seats. - · Do not leave children unattended in the vehicle. - · Keep a clear view ahead at all times. - · Keep the vehicle under control at all times. - · Observe all traffic regulations and speed limits. - The vehicle shall be equipped with head and tail lights if operated at night. - This vehicle may overturn if turned sharply when driven at high speeds.

-- This vehicle may overturn if turned sharply when driven at high speeds. - Drive slowly when making a turn, especially if the ground is wet or when driving on an incline. - Yield right of way to pedestrians, ambulances, fire trucks, or other emergency vehicles. - Sound your horn when approaching pedestrians.
-DO NOT assume the pedestrian is aware of your presence; before passing, slow down and allow sufficient clearance between the vehicle and pedestrian. - Do not overtake another vehicle at intersections, blind spots, narrow isles, or other dangerous locations. - · Stop and sound horn at all intersections regardless if it is posted with a stop sign. - · Do not operate this vehicle in areas at risk to falling objects. - · Do not drive over loose objects, holes, or bumps. - Do not drive under any object that is less than 80 inches (203 cm) from the ground. - Do not drive off of curbs or other steep drop-offs more than 2 inches high. - Stay in your driving lane under normal conditions, maintaining a safe following distance from other vehicles. - If equipped with doors, the doors must remain closed and latched while vehicle is in motion. - Driving through water or mud may affect brake performance.
+- Drive slowly when making a turn, especially if the ground is wet or when driving on an incline. - · Yield right of way to pedestrians, ambulances, fire trucks, or other emergency vehicles. - Sound your horn when approaching pedestrians.
+DO NOT assume the pedestrian is aware of your presence; before passing, slow down and allow sufficient clearance between the vehicle and pedestrian. - Do not overtake another vehicle at intersections, blind spots, narrow isles, or other dangerous locations. - Stop and sound horn at all intersections regardless if it is posted with a stop sign. - · Do not operate this vehicle in areas at risk to falling objects. - · Do not drive over loose objects, holes, or bumps. - Do not drive under any object that is less than 80 inches (203 cm) from the ground. - Do not drive off of curbs or other steep drop-offs more than 2 inches high. - Stay in your driving lane under normal conditions, maintaining a safe following distance from other vehicles. - If equipped with doors, the doors must remain closed and latched while vehicle is in motion. - Driving through water or mud may affect brake performance.
 ALWAYS test brakes by pressing the brake pedal after driving through water or mud.